act-rules/act-rules.github.io/_rules/line-height-not-important-78fd32.md

 - [CSS Text Module Level 3 - Spacing](https://www.w3.org/TR/css-text-3/#spacing)
 - [CSS Visual formatting model details](https://drafts.csswg.org/css2/visudet.html)

 Some examples use a fixed font size to demonstrate specific aspects of the rule (notably in order to provide a [computed][] value for the property).
-This is in general not a very good practice and should be avoided.
+Some Passed Examples set the `line-height` property below the minimum, but do so in a way that can be overridden by styles with [author origin][].
+These are however not very good practices and should be avoided.

 ## Test Cases